 JTAG based test programming (Boundary Scan)

-This standardized method allows simple programming of on-board flash devices such as I²C, SPI, NAND or NOR Flashes without large increases in cycle time.
+This standard method allows simple programming of on-board flash devices such as I²C, SPI, NAND or NOR Flashes without large increases in cycle time.

 FPGA based programming (ChipVORX)

-This method uses FPGA logic for programming.
-Via external FPGA models (no separate adaptation necessary) external flash components can be programmed quickly and efficiently.
-This results in increased performance and expanded memory access as compared to Boundary Scan.
+This method uses FPGA logic for programming, via external FPGA models (no separate adaptation necessary) external flash components can be programmed quickly and efficiently.
+This results in increased performance and expanded memory access compared to Boundary Scan.

 Processor based programming (VarioTAP)

-The processor is used by a processor-specific model for both on-chip Flash programming and external Flash programming.
-Increased and expanded memory access is possible as compared to Boundary Scan as well.
+The processor is used by specific processor model for both on-chip Flash programming and external Flash programming.
+Increased and expanded memory access is possible compared to Boundary Scan.

 Processor based programming with a universal firmware (JEDOS)